jsoma/tabletop/README.md

 `callbackContext` sets the `this` for your callback.
 It's the tabletop object by default.

-`prettyColumnNames` can be true or false (default to false).
-It adds an object `pretty_columns` as a sibling to `column_names` which contains human-readable column names.
+`prettyColumnNames` can be true or false (default to true).
+Since Google doesn't pass us exactly the same column names as in the header ('$ Processed' becomes 'processed'), it takes an extra request to correct them.
+If you don't want the extra request, you'll want to set it to `false`

+> See the **unfriendly_headers** example for more info.
+Only works for newer Google Sheets.

 ### Tabletop itself